 St. Francis Patient Is First in Northeast to Receive Experimental Device for Controlling Chronic Heart Failure

-ROSLYN, New York, March 7, 2017 - For the past two years, 68-year-old Thomas Amato found himself getting easily fatigued, retaining water, and feeling short of breath.
+ROSLYN, New York - For the past 2 years, 68-year-old Thomas Amato found himself getting easily fatigued, retaining water and feeling short of breath.
 It got so bad that the Port Washington resident could barely breathe or walk and couldn’t go to work.
-But now, the architectural restorer, who suffers from chronic heart failure, is hoping to breathe a little easier thanks to a minimally invasive device he received at St. Francis Hospital.
+But now, the architectural restorer, who suffers from chronic heart failure, is hoping to breathe a little easier, thanks to a minimally invasive device he received at St. Francis Hospital.

-The device known as the Barostim neo™ is already being used in Europe to treat hypertension, but is currently being tested in the U.S. through a major nationwide study.
+The device, known as the Barostim neo™, already being used in Europe to treat hypertension, is currently being tested in the U.S. through a major nationwide study.
 St. Francis was the first hospital in the Northeast to implant the small device.
-Inserted under the skin beneath the collar bone, it’s deigned to improve cardiac and vascular function through a thin lead wire implanted on top of the carotid artery.
-It is then programmed using wireless technology to stimulate a healthier blood flow to the heart.
+Inserted under the skin beneath the

-“Chronic heart failure continues to be a problem although we have made a number of advances with respect to both medical and device therapies,” says Timothy J. Vittorio, M.S., M.D., the trial’s principal investigator at St. Francis.
-Dr. Vittorio recommended the Barostim to Mr. Amato as a possible long-term solution to his condition.
+“Chronic heart failure continues to be a problem, although we have made a number of advances with respect to both medical and device therapies,” said Timothy J. Vittorio, MS, MD, the trial’s principal investigator at St. Francis.
+Vittorio recommended the Barostim to Amato as a possible long-term solution to his condition.

-“I’m feeling pretty good,” says the willing research study participant, who only had to spend one night in the Hospital and is healing well.
-He continues to work selling architectural details and looks forward to many more years of cooking, traveling and watching movies in his spare time with his wife of 43 years.
+“I’m feeling pretty good,” said the willing research study participant, who only had to spend one night in the hospital and is healing well.
+He continues to work, selling architectural details, and looks forward to many more years of cooking, traveling and watching movies in his spare time with his wife of 43 years.